hangyulin/Interactive-Lab-Hub/Lab 5/README.md

 Try out different interactions outputs and inputs.
 **Describe and detail the interaction, as well as your experimentation.**

+I picked detection, however, I used teachable machine to be able to identify the object in the image.
+I trained it to detect when I am sitting, drinking, or calling with phone.

 ### Part C
 ### Test the interaction prototype